 - You can then install that “groups”:

-Note: Don’t forget that linux doesn’t handle whitespace the way that windows does.
+Note: Don’t forget that Linux doesn’t handle whitespace the way that windows do.
 If you specify a group name, you need to enclose it in quotation marks(“ “ ).

 Searching for packages: